dropocol/guidekit/README.md

 ## Introduction

-GuideKit is a powerful knowledge base platform that allows users to create, manage, and share knowledge bases with ease.
+GuideKit is a powerful knowledge base platform built with notion that allows users to create, manage, and share knowledge bases with ease.

 ## Features